mahnve/agile_architecture_presentation/background/01_slides.md

 <!SLIDE center>
 # Cobol
 ![Caveman](caveman.jpg)
-Of course everybody are migrating from this
+Of course everybody is migrating from this

 <!SLIDE center>
 # Java